 When they were just about done I put 3 tablespoons of the sweet chilli relish in the skillet and stirred it through and over the prawns and then a squeeze of lime juice.
 That’s it.
 The meal was done in under 15 minutes from start to finish and that included cooking the rice.
 It takes longer to heat the pan than it does to cook the prawns.

-I called John down and he thought they were really good but needed more heat.
+I thought they were really good but needed more heat.
 Next time I’ll sauté a finely chopped chilli in the butter before adding the prawns.

 Interesting fact.
 England, Canada and Australia use two Ls in chilli and we don’t have chile anywhere.
 With the entire world being one place due to the internet, I think it’s time we all spelled words the same way.
 Like aluminum.
 It only needs one i, right?
 I have yet to say allyoomineeyum.
 If I need to say it I say foil.
 I won’t get into pronouncing words with missing letters like lieutenant.
 How can you get leftennant out of that?